1. PERSONAL FINANCE

 You may have debt payments that you need to keep up with.
 Go ahead and make a list of these too, including your monthly payment and the interest rate on the debt.

 You may be able to negotiate a lower interest rate or a more affordable payment plan if you reach out to your creditor and let them know you're experiencing financial hardship.
-If you’re not sure what to say, try using something like this:
+This doesn't change how much you ultimately owe, though.
+That's what separates financial hardship assistance from other types of debt relief, like debt settlement.

 You have other debt relief options as well, including debt settlement, which is getting your creditors to agree to accept less than the full amount you owe but consider it payment in full.
 Explore all the solutions available before deciding which is right for you.